-Self Sufficiency and Evolution: The present model enables inflation of 5 percent, which will be used to further expand and saturate the network with coins, stimulating other users to invest, then increasing the scale and power of the EOS project.
+Self Sufficiency and Evolution: The present model enables inflation of 5 percent, which will be used to expand further and saturate the network with coins, stimulating other users to invest, then increasing the scale and power of the EOS project.

-Decentralized operating system: EOS is comparable to a decentralized operating system, meaning designers and coders can create apps under the EOS platform in real time, no need to install it on the workstation.
+Decentralized operating system: EOS is comparable to a decentralized operating system, meaning designers and coders can create apps under the EOS platform in real-time, no need to install it on the workstation.
 Owning EOS coins is a server resource claim, which can be used as a currency to pay for other resources, too.

-This operating system will be hosted on servers (information centers) which on the exchange will be also participating as the block producers.
+This operating system will be hosted on servers (information centers), which on the exchange will also be participating as the block producers.
 Block benefits in EOS are an incentive to host EOS apps for these servers.